 This type of situation makes for unfair conditions for both dogs should someone try to raise two together.

 Contest for Dominance

 It will be a straight contest for dominance, and you’ll be spending more time breaking up fights with two very powerful dogs than you’ll ever want.

-Dominance issues, food aggression, jealousy over attention, toys, and other reasons that are known only to the dog, can launch a war.
+Dominance issues, food aggression, jealousy over attention, toys, and other reasons known only to the dog, can launch a war.

-Being neutered doesn’t make as much of a behavioral difference as far as Akitas go.
-With other breeds, it may work wonders, but the same rules don’t apply to all breeds of dog.
+Being neutered doesn’t make as much of a behavioral difference as Akitas.
+With other breeds, it may work wonders, but the same rules don’t apply to all breeds of dogs.

 It may help curb some of that dominant behavior, but not enough to be able to treat it as a dog-friendly breed.